umbraco/UmbracoDocs/14/umbraco-cms/extending-cms/property-editors/package-manifest.md

 # Package Manifest

-The `package.manifest` JSON file format is used to describe one or more custom Umbraco property editors, grid editors or parameter editors.
+The `package.manifest` JSON file format is used to describe one or more custom Umbraco property editors or grid editors.
 This page outlines the file format and properties found in the JSON.

 ## Sample Manifest